Final report for FNC18-1150

-Nature’s Gift, a USDA certified farm, is committed to providing locally grown fresh produce all year.
+Nature’s Gift, a USDA certified organic farm, is committed to providing locally grown fresh produce all year.
 We believe produce that hasn’t traveled cross-nation or globally translates to the highest quality of nutrients and flavors.
 We are a soil-based producer using open fields during Indiana's growing season and high tunnels in colder months.
 The buying LOCAL movement is a strong indicator of a bright future for small farms, community health and Indiana's economy.

 Nature’s Gift is a farm consisting of 100 acres.